KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/rust_crash_course_rustlang.md

 ### Creating and Accessing Tuples

 - Create tuples using parentheses and commas between values.
-- Access tuple elements using dot notation and index numbers starting from 0.
+- Access tuple elements using `dot notation` and `index numbers starting from 0`.

 ### Destructuring Tuples